scorelab/GSoC/GSoC-2017/Kaveesha_Baddage-Bassa_Dockerize_And_Modify_Features.md

 ### Work Summary

--Solved server crashing problem when it runs several download requests.
+- Solved server crashing problem when it runs several download requests.
--Solved several bugs which caused to improper execution of the web application.
+- Solved several bugs which caused to improper execution of the web application.
--Created new functionalities to enhance web application usability and performance.
+- Created new functionalities to enhance web application usability and performance.
--Partially done the dockerizing the project
+- Partially done the dockerizing the project

 ### What Covered

--Resolved several bugs which caused to improper execution of the web application.
+- Resolved several bugs which caused to improper execution of the web application.
-	-Fix authentication failure problem which caused to admin panel cannot accessible after refresh the web page.
+	- Fix authentication failure problem which caused to admin panel cannot accessible after refresh the web page.
-	-Replace data tranfering variable types for secure data trasfer between backend and frontend
+	- Replace data tranfering variable types for secure data trasfer between backend and frontend

--Create new functionalities to enhance web application usability and performance.
+- Create new functionalities to enhance web application usability and performance.
-	-Implement Message handler function which solves server crashing problem when it runs several download requests.
+	- Implement Message handler function which solves server crashing problem when it runs several download requests.
-	-Create functionality to view current user on logout menu.
+	- Create functionality to view current user on logout menu.
-	-Create functionality to load system configuration using a single file.
+	- Create functionality to load system configuration using a single file.

 ### What left